Kirkburton: History

-A psychiatric hospital operated at Storthes Hall from 1904–1991.
+A psychiatric hospital operated at Storthes Hall from 1904 to 1991.
 It was founded as an asylum, the Storthes Hall Mental Hospital (1929–1938), the West Riding Mental Hospital (1939–1948) and Storthes Hall Hospital (1949–1991).
 After the hospital closed the land was sold to the University of Huddersfield and halls of residence were built.
 Most of the site is the Storthes Hall Park Student Village, and the remaining area due for further development as a retirement village.

 Kirkburton's major industries were the woollen industry and coal.
 The village has a small shopping centre in Kirkburton but Highburton has become the residential centre.

 Industry

 The manufacture of woollen cloth was well established here by the time of Queen Elizabeth I. It expanded rapidly after the late 18th century.
 The first textile mill was built at Dogley in about 1787 and used waterpower to prepare wool for spinning and for fulling the finished cloth.
 In about 1800 another mill opened at Linfit, which used steam power.
 Both mills gradually took on other processes and developed into substantial businesses under the Kenyon and Hey families.
 By 1880 there were eight mills at work in the township.

 Leather tanning and the exploitation of coal seams made valuable contributions to the economy of Kirkburton for several centuries.
 The last tannery closed in the 1830s.
 Coal mining grew in importance with the increased use of steam for pumping water and by 1850 there were 20 small pits in the township.
 The remains of a number of mines and bell pits can be seen, including the former St Helen's Colliery on Moor Lane in Highburton.
 In the latter half of the 19th century there were more than 30 pits operating around Kirkburton, employing more than 300 men.
 The last colliery closed about 70 years ago.
 One old-established industry, which has moved from the village, was the manufacture of edge tools and shovels, which was introduced in the mid-18th century.
 The last factory, Carter's, moved to new premises a few years ago.

 In 2006 Shepley Spring Ltd acquired the former Whitley Willows Textile site in Kirkburton and set up a volume bottled water plant, exploiting the vast high-quality ground water sources in this area.
 Known as Shepley Spring Brookfield, the site operates 24 hours a day and produces tens of millions of bottles for UK supermarkets and wholesalers.